Our Team

 Bianca Ivascu

-A SOLID welcome to the newest member of our team, Bianca.
+A SOLID welcome to Bianca.
 Hailing from Romania, Bianca moved to the UK just last summer, and we are thrilled to have her here!
 Having always had a passion for buildings, she originally considered a career in Architecture, but it was engineering that eventually won Bianca over.

 When asked what she loves most about the job, Bianca replies, ‘it’s versatility – no two days are the same.
 I love working in a wide range of sectors, watching a project develop on site and then seeing people enjoy the building once the project is over.’